 The Utah 4-H Horse Program is designed for youth with an interest in horses and horse events.
 Youth will be provided with experience to help develop leadership, citizenship, self-esteem, social, and horsemanship skills.
-This program is for youth ages 8 years to 18, as of September 1st.
+This program is for youth in 3rd grade and 8 years old, through 12th grade, as of September 1st.
 The 4-H Horse Program includes programs for both youth who own/have access to horses and those who do not, but still want to learn about the science of equine care and management.
-To find information about horse clubs in your area, or to start your own club, contact your County Extension Office.
+For information about horse clubs in your area, or to start your own club, contact your County Extension Office.

 The Utah 4-H Equine English Program is an excellent avenue for youth to get involved with the basics of English riding.
 From equitation to hunt seat, riders will learn the proper balance and timing that comes with English riding.
 Youth also get the opportunity to exhibit what they have learned through county and state horse shows.
 To learn more about the details of each English event, check out the 4-H Horse Rule Book.

 The 4-H Working Ranch Horse Program provides an opportunity for youth to be involved in western horsemanship activities beyond the traditional show ring.
 Participants learn the age-old techniques of handling livestock while on horseback, and the leadership and responsibility that comes with being engaged in 4-H.